MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/includes/text-to-speech-dotnet.md

 1. Create a .NET app using the `dotnet new` command:

     ```dotnetcli
-    dotnet new console -n OpenAISpeech
+    dotnet new console -n TextToSpeech
     ```

 1. Change into the directory of the new app: